-If you need more encouragement or support and think you would benefit from training in a group environment.
+If you need more encouragement or support and think you would benefit from training in a group environment, consider joining a group such as RunCrew.
 All sessions are led by expert coaches and cater to runners of all abilities.
-RunCrew also offer personalised online programming if you're not Sydney based.
+RunCrew offer personalised online programming if you're not Sydney based.